bogdanspn/wp-iconfinder-portfolio/README.md

 1. Upload `iconfinder-portfolio` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to Admin Menu > Settings > Iconfinder Portfolio
-4. Enter your valid userid.
-You can location your USERID by ...
-TBD
-5. Enter your valid username that you selected when you created your Iconfinder account
+4. Enter your valid username that you selected when you created your Iconfinder account
-6. Enter the API Application Client ID and Client Secret, which you can locate ...
+5. Enter the API Application Client ID and Client Secret, which you can locate ...
 TBD

 ### Displaying Content on Your site